game-stop/veejay/veejay-current/sendVIMS/README.md

-# sendVIMS
+# veejay-puredata

-**sendVIMS** is a Pure Data external for controlling a VeeJay backend through the VIMS protocol.
+**veejay-puredata** packages the `sendVIMS` Pure Data external for controlling a VeeJay backend through the VIMS protocol.

 It is intended for live patches, hardware/control surfaces, installations, and